mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 Results will be retrieved from database tables and aggregated for reporting.
 Any failures will be reported from the information found in log files and third party reports as well as any client reported issues tracked during the testing period.

+The patient "download" rate will be calculated as the number of patient documents downloaded (numerator) divided by the number of patient documents created (denominator).
+The patient download success rate will be calculated as the number of patient documents successfully downloaded (numerator) divided by the number of patient documents attempted to be downloaded (denominator).

 #### Expected Outcome(s)

-There is expected to be an extremely low occurrence of messages unable to be downloaded from the patient portal.

-If there is a lack of downloads in a certain timeframe by patients within the workflow, MIE may conduct internal testing of message downloads to maintain measure compliance.
+It is expected that the rate of messages unable to be downloaded from the patient portal will be extremely low, with the download success rate (numerator: documents successfully downloaded, denominator: documents attempted to be downloaded) at 99%.
+If there is a lack of downloads within a certain timeframe by patients in the workflow, MIE may conduct internal testing of message downloads to maintain measure compliance.
+The expected download rate (numerator: documents downloaded, denominator: documents created) is 5%, but this may vary based on patient demand for downloading documents versus only viewing them.

 #### Care Setting(s)